thedanielvogelsang/healthcare_company_5_hour_takehome_test/README.md

         * Denoted by the `opioid` `boolean` on `Drug`.
 3. The logic related to these analytics should be tested using `rspec`.
 4. Create a set of API endpoints that can be called to retrieve this information in a structured `JSON` format.

+### Submission
+* To submit your work create a pull request with your branch against the original branch.
+* For more information on creating a pull request, reference GitHub: https://help.github.com/articles/creating-a-pull-request/